 |

-Hungarian domains by defeating the Ottoman Turks.
+the area then called Hungary by defeating the Ottoman Turks.

 The Ottoman Empire had occupied the region for 150 years.
 Fearful that the Ottoman Turks